ritesh/nis251-builders-session/README.md

 ```

 ### Greengrass component update and deployment:
-If you've made a modification in the component source code and want to deploy your updates; firstly you need to change/increase the semantic version number in `gdk-config.json`
+If you've made a modification in the component source code and want to deploy your updates; you will need to change the semantic version number in `gdk-config.json`
 ```
 ...
  "version": "1.0.11",